mario-pz/uni/networking/notes/second/README.md

 In summary, cwnd is a variable that represents the number of unacknowledged packets a sender can transmit without causing congestion.
 It dynamically adjusts based on network conditions, enabling efficient data transmission while preventing network overload.

-# What is Reno
-TCP Reno is a conges##
-tion control algorithm and is a widely used transport protocol for reliable data transmission over IP networks.
-It is named after the city of Reno, Nevada, where it was first implemented.

-TCP Reno operates by utilizing a combination of two main techniques: slow start and congestion avoidance.

-* **Slow Start**
-    Initially, when a TCP connection is established or re-established, TCP Reno starts in the slow start phase.
-    During slow start, the sender gradually increases the congestion window (cwnd) by doubling it for every acknowledgment received.
-    This allows the sender to probe the network for available bandwidth and maximize its transmission rate.

-* **Congestion Avoidance**
-    Once the cwnd exceeds a certain threshold, TCP Reno switches from the slow start phase to the congestion avoidance phase.
-    In this phase, the sender increases the congestion window more conservatively, typically by adding one segment for every acknowledgment received.
-    The goal is to maintain a balance between network utilization and avoiding congestion by not overwhelming the network with excessive traffic.

-* **Fast Recovery**
-    If a TCP Reno sender receives a packet loss indication, it assumes congestion has occurred and enters a state called fast recovery.
-    During fast recovery, the sender reduces the congestion window by half and re-transmits the lost packet(s).
-    It then enters a congestion avoidance phase again to continue probing the network for available bandwidth.

-# What is Taho?

-Its an earlier congestion control algorithm that predates TCP Reno.
-It was named after Lake Tahoe, California, and was one of the first TCP congestion control algorithms developed.
-Tahoe operates with a simpler congestion control mechanism compared to TCP Reno.
-It uses three main techniques:

-* **Slow Start**
-    Similar to Reno, Tahoe starts in the slow start phase, gradually increasing the congestion window.

-* **Congestion Avoidance**
-    Once the cwnd exceeds a certain threshold, TCP Tahoe switches to the congestion avoidance phase.
-In this phase, the sender increases the congestion window more conservatively, typically by adding one segment for every round-trip time.

-* **Fast Recovery**
-    When TCP Tahoe detects a packet loss, it assumes congestion has occurred and enters a state called fast recovery.
-    During fast recovery, TCP Tahoe reduces the congestion window to one segment and retransmits the lost packet(s).
-    It then re-enters the slow start phase, gradually increasing the congestion window again.

 # Differences between Reno and Tahoe
 The main difference between Reno and Tahoe lies in their fast recovery mechanisms: